newtondotcom/smvs-prod/README.md

 This repo contains everything needed for the Yogocap Backend.

-Righ under this, you can read how the repo structure is explained :
+Righ under this, you can read how the repo structure is built :

-### Server

-This acts as a cron job to clean S3 bucket with videos not used for 5 days.

 ### Worker